-- Visit OSHA website for the Fact Sheet - Contact EOH for more information
+- Visit the OSHA website for the Fact Sheet. - Contact the EOH team for more information.

 Engineering and work practice controls

 Engineering controls and work practices are designed to eliminate or reduce the risk of exposure to the lowest feasible extent by using a device or design that isolates or removes the bloodborne hazard or modifies the way a risky practice or procedure is performed.